Everland: Zootopia

 Zootopia is an animal-themed zone.
-There is a petting zoo, pony rides, and animal shows.
-There is a small zoo with a variety of animals including birds, giant pandas, polar bears, sea lions, penguins, bears, lions, tigers, and primates.
+There is a small zoo with a variety of animals including birds, giant pandas, sea lions, penguins, bears, lions, tigers, and primates.
 A safari bus ride is also available, allowing visitors to watch some of the animals while on the move, such as ligers and bears, roaming in a contained habitat.
 The visitors stay on the bus.
 Amazon Express is a raft ride, where most visitors get splashed with water.
-The petting zoo contains farm animals and small domestic animals such as goats and sheep to pet.
+There was also a petting zoo contains farm animals and small domestic animals such as goats and sheep to pet.
 Kosik, one of Zootopia's elephants, made it to the headlines when he demonstrated an ability to imitate Korean words.
 In 2016, giant pandas Aibao and Lebao arrived at Everland.
 In 2020, Aibao gave birth to her daughter Fubao.
 Fubao is the first giant panda to be born in South Korea, In 2023, Aibao gave birth to twin daughters Ruibao and Huibao.